 Once your pricing page appears below the menu structure, you can drag it to rearrange its position.
 Once satisfied, don’t forget to save your menu.

 That’s it!
-Now you can open your website and preview it in action.
+Now you can open your website and preview it in action, and advertise your new membership site on social media platforms, through email marketing, and any other marketing channel you own.

 Optimizing Your WordPress Membership Website for Growth

-Now that you’ve created a WordPress membership website, your next task is to optimize it for more traffic and more transactions.
+Now that you’ve found out how to start a WordPress membership website, your next task is to optimize it for more traffic and more transactions.
 Luckily, there’re plenty of best WordPress plugins and tools to help you out.

 You can use the following plugins and tools to grow your membership website: